In Part 1 we covered an introduction to the new safety requirements for helmets that are rolling out throughout the UK, EU and here in New Zealand.

 As a brief guide, here are some pointers as to how a body protector should fit.
 It should:

-Overall, look for a comfortable and snug (but not tight) fit.
-Although your body protector will mould to your shape with time, any significant weight loss or gain will affect the fit and protection it offers.
+- Overall, look for a comfortable and snug (but not tight) fit.
+Although your body protector will mold to your shape with time, any significant weight loss or gain will affect the fit and protection it offers.

 When should they be replaced?